 In the WINDCORE project, the optimal speed during harsh conditions has been related to specific offshore environmental conditions.
 This has been through several aerodynamical computer simulations, modelling and laboratory testing of the leading edge erosion process and characterization of the critical precipitation condition.
 In this way, the project determined the optimal balance between maintenance cost reduction and shorter downtime due to fewer repairs needed and power production lost because of reducing rotor speed.

-The project will develop optimized rotor control strategies, based on reducing the rotor speed during (heavy) precipitations.
-In this way the lifetime of wind turbine blades will be significantly extended.
+The project developed optimised rotor control strategies, based on reducing the rotor speed during heavy precipitations.
+In this way, the lifetime of wind turbine blades is significantly extended.
 Wind turbine manufacturers and wind farm operators may use this information to operate wind turbine rotors to make them live longer and become less damaged.

-+31 (0) 6 1085 2314
++31 6 1085 2314

 This project is supported with a subsidy by the Dutch Ministry of Economic Affairs and Climate Policy.
 Find more project information at the TKI Offshore Energy website.Millions of collisions at 300 km/h - Ouch!